ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/run.md

 llama_main --model_path=<model pte file> --tokenizer_path=<tokenizer.model> --cpu_threads=4 \
 --prompt="Write a python script that prints the first 15 numbers in the Fibonacci series.
 Annotate the script with comments explaining what the code does."
 ```

+From here, you can play around with different prompts on your embedded device.